Our Services

 Published on: 5/6/2026

-Apple cider vinegar can ease bloating and support fat digestion after a greasy meal by increasing stomach acidity, enhancing enzyme and bile activity, and slowing gastric emptying to help stabilize post-meal blood sugar.
-There are several factors to consider before making ACV a routine post-meal remedy.
+Apple cider vinegar (ACV) may help relieve bloating and support fat digestion after a greasy meal.
+It works by increasing stomach acidity, boosting enzyme and bile activity, and slowing gastric emptying—which can also help stabilize post-meal blood sugar.

 Eating a high-fat, greasy meal now and then is normal, but it can leave you feeling bloated, uncomfortable, or sluggish.
 Many doctors and nutrition experts suggest a simple home remedy: apple cider vinegar (ACV).
 Research and traditional wisdom point to apple cider vinegar for better digestion of fats.
 Here's what you need to know.